Lawyers in Cyprus and their fees

 After a case has been completed, a lawyer must provide immediately upon the request of the client, a detailed account of the work carried out in relation to the case and the fee amounts.
 When there is dispute between the client and the lawyer regarding the fee amounts, the client can apply to the Court’s Registrar to have the fee amounts calculated.

-The Regulations specify the minimum fees for out of Court cases, such as drafting agreements, wills, power of attorney documents, promissory notes as well as corporate services.
 In determining the fee amount, the lawyer shall take into consideration, among other factors, the complexity of the case, the legal issues raised, if the work is carried out at the lawyers business premises or elsewhere, the time required to carry out the work, the nature and value of the subject matter.
 In case of a dispute between the lawyer and the client regarding the amount of fees, the lawyer should first seek to reach a compromise with the client, and if such a compromise is not achieved, the lawyer can request for the fees to be certified by the committee of the Cyprus Bar Association.

 According to the regulations on the code of conduct applicable to lawyers in Cyprus, a lawyer may request an up-front payment of part of the fees.
 This amount shall include a reasonable estimate of the fess amount required for completion of the case.